agude/agude.github.io/_books/hyperion.md

 ### The Soldier's Tale
 {% include book_rating.html rating=5 %}

-A story with action, mystery, and our first really good look at the Shrike.
+A story with action, mystery, and our first really good look at both the Ousters and the Shrike.

 ### The Poet's Tale
 {% include book_rating.html rating=3 %}